-The town's operations are supported by 313.16 full time equivalent (FTE) positions in 2018, up 2.76 from 2017.
+The town's operations are supported by 313.92 full time equivalent (FTE) positions in 2018, up 3.52 from 2017.
 Of these, 276.13 are full-time regular employees.
 Included in the requested head count is an additional building inspector approved by the Town Manger mid year 2017 to help address the staffing needs in Community Development.
 The headcount chart also reflects the final phase of a reorganization in the Fire Department initiated two years ago as outlined in an attached memo from the Fire Department (Attachment E).
 There is no net increase to FTEs, however six full-time seasonal employees would convert to regular full-time.
-Other shifts in headcount proposed by staff include the conversion of a fixed term drug task force position to a permanent full time position, one seasonal heavy equipment operator (0.5 FTE) to start in October 2017 and will convert to 1.0 FTE in May 2018, two summer seasonal bus drivers (0.76 FTE) for the increased East Vail summer bus service and the continuation of a 2-year fixed term water quality position to June 2019.
+Other shifts in headcount proposed by staff include the conversion of a fixed term drug task force position to a permanent full time position, one seasonal heavy equipment operator (0.5 FTE) to start in October 2017 and will convert to 1.0 FTE in May 2018, two summer seasonal bus drivers (0.76 FTE) for the increased East Vail summer bus service, two winter seasonal bus drivers (0.76 FTE) for the new West Vail express bus service, and the continuation of a 2-year fixed term water quality position to June 2019.